 Are We There Yet?: Upon selecting a just-constructed Advent Mothership: "All shall join the Unity, in time...
 Is it time?"

-Artificial Stupidity: The AI in this game is not the brightest bulb in the fridge.
+The AI in this game is not the brightest bulb in the fridge.
 Instead of sacrificing its fleet to protect its planets, it will happily sacrifice planets to protect its fleet, thus allowing you to attrition it to death.
 It rarely builds planet-damaging bombers; if you do, you will almost always out-DPS it.
 If it loses all its ship factories, it will not demolish old buildings to make new factories either.
-Developer updates have alleviated some problems, but not much; and the fact that there is no Campaign, just Skirmish mode against other players or AI, only exposes these problems more.
+Developer updates have alleviated some problems (such as the highly-annoying practice of the AI jumping to your world just as you jump to theirs) but not all of them, and it's possible that the continued absence of a single-player campaign is largely due to the size of the overhauls that would be needed for the AI.

 The colonies you can place on resource-rich asteroids are explicitly mining colonies, with a population and development cap to reflect it.